aikimcr/bombay/README.md

 - Key signature on band songs.
 - Original key signature on songs.
-- Ability to attach links to video/audio on songs.
+- Ability to attach links to video/audio on songs. involved.
-- Adding members to a band needs to be a two-step process.
-Both the band admin and new member need to be involved.

 - The setlist management UI is non-existant.